awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ses-configurationset.md

 # AWS::SES::ConfigurationSet<a name="aws-resource-ses-configurationset"></a>

-The `AWS::SES::ConfigurationSet` resource let syou create groups of rules that you can apply to the emails you send using Amazon SES\.
+The `AWS::SES::ConfigurationSet` resource lets you create groups of rules that you can apply to the emails you send using Amazon SES\.
 For more information about using configuration sets, see [Using Amazon SES Configuration Sets](url-ses-dev;using-configuration-sets.html) in the *Amazon Simple Email Service Developer Guide*\.

 Configuration sets